 Fender Musical Instruments Corp.
-(FNDR), the largest seller of guitars in the U.S., filed to raise as much as $160.7 million in an initial public offering to repay debt.
+(FNDR:US), the largest seller of guitars in the U.S., filed to raise as much as $160.7 million in an initial public offering to repay debt.

 Fender, which makes electric guitars based on musicians such as Eric Clapton and Jimi Hendrix, joins Kayak Software Corp. and Palo Alto Networks Inc. in setting price ranges for U.S. IPOs today as companies and investors regain risk appetite after a month-long drought following Facebook Inc.’s May 17 initial offering.